github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/managing-code-scanning-alerts-for-your-repository.md

 You can use{% ifversion fpt or ghes > 3.1 or ghae or ghec %} the free text search or{% endif %} the filters to display a subset of alerts and then in turn mark all matching alerts as closed.

 Alerts may be fixed in one branch but not in another.
-You can use the "Branch" drop-down menu, on the summary of alerts, to check whether an alert is fixed in a particular branch.
+You can use the "Branch" filter, on the summary of alerts, to check whether an alert is fixed in a particular branch.

+{% ifversion fpt or ghec or ghes > 3.4 or ghae-issue-6249 %}
+{% data reusables.code-scanning.filter-non-default-branches %}
+{% endif %}

 {% ifversion fpt or ghes > 3.1 or ghae or ghec %}
 ![Filtering alerts by branch](/assets/images/help/repository/code-scanning-branch-filter.png)